mrisher/smtp-sts/mta-sts.md

 served by the `mta-sts` host at the Policy Domain.
 Thus for `example.com` the path is `https://mta-sts.example.com/.well-known/mta-sts.policy`.

-This resource contains the following key/value pairs:
+This resource contains the following line-separated key/value pairs:

 * `version`: (plain-text, required).
 Currently only "STSv1" is supported.
 * `mode`: (plain-text, required).
 Either "enforce" or "report", indicating the